 I’m Annie Cardinal, a product design engineer.
 Learn more about me!

 I graduated from Princeton University in 2015 with a degree in Mechanical Engineering and a certificate in Robotics and Intelligent Systems.
-I’ve been working as a mechanical engineer at Produktworks Design in Austin, Texas for the past two years.
+I’ve been working as a mechanical engineer (and more recently as Project Lead) at Produktworks Design in Austin, Texas for the past three years.
 I also have lots of internship experience that is applicable to mechanical design, programming, and web design.

 I’m a California girl at heart, born and raised in the Bay Area, but I’m currently living in Austin, Texas.
 It’s a good thing, since I absolutely love barbecue and Mexican food.